 |story||this type of DOC represents a coherent report on a particular topic or event, consisting of paragraphs and full sentences|

 |multi||this type of DOC contains a series of unrelated "blurbs," each of which briefly describes a particular topic or event: "summaries of today's news," "news briefs in ... (some general area like finance or sports)" and so on|

 |other||these DOCs clearly do not fall into any of the above types; these are things like lists of sports scores, stock prices, temperatures around the world, and so on|

-For an example of the data in this corpus, please examine this screenshot which is an image of the text from a single file.
+For an example of the data in this corpus, please view this sample (TXT).